Quadratic Quasi-Normal Modes of a Schwarzschild Black Hole

 In this equation, which applies to both linear and quadratic order, $\vphantom{e}_{-2}Y$ are the spin-weighted spherical harmonics, $r_* = r + 2M \log(r/2M-1)$ is the tortoise coordinate, $\mathcal{A}_{\ell m \mathcal{N}}$ and $\omega_{\ell \mathcal{N}}$ are the amplitudes and frequencies of QNMs, and $\mathcal{N}$ is an additional mode number defined as follows.
 For linear modes, $\mathcal{N} = (n, \mathfrak m)$ is composed of the overtone number $n$ and of the mirror modes $\mathfrak m = \pm$ .
-A mirror mode has a frequency related to standard modes by complex conjugation: $\omega_{\ell n -} = - \omega_{\ell n +}^*$.
-Note that for a \sch BH, QNMs frequencies do not depend on the mode number $m$; we will use the convention that standard $\mathfrak m =+$ modes have positive real part.
+A mirror mode has a frequency related to regular modes by complex conjugation: $\omega_{\ell n -} = - \omega_{\ell n +}^*$.
+Note that for \sch BHs, QNMs frequencies do not depend on the mode number $m$; we will use the convention that regular $\mathfrak m =+$ frequencies have positive real part.
 For quadratic modes, $\mathcal{N} = (\ell_1, m_1, n_1, \mathfrak m_1) \times (\ell_2, m_2, n_2, \mathfrak m_2)$ contains the mode numbers of the product of linear modes which generate them~\cite{Lagos_2023}.
-Finally, we will assume (as is common in the literature~\cite{Berti:2007fi,Berti:2007zu,Yi:2024elj,Isi:2021iql}) that the strain~\eqref{eq:asymptoticQNM} has a circular polarization pattern.
-This implies that mirror modes with $m<0$ have the same amplitude as standard modes with $m'=-m>0$ up to a phase.
-This assumption is typically well satisfied in practise~\cite{Berti:2007fi}~\footnote{Notice that mirror modes are related to but different than retrograde modes introduced in~\cite{Isi:2021iql,Cheung:2023vki}, whose amplitude are suppressed in a typical merger~\cite{Berti_2006,Buonanno:2006ui,London_2014,Lim:2019xrb}.}.
+Finally, we assume (as is common in the literature~\cite{Berti:2007fi,Berti:2007zu,Yi:2024elj,Isi:2021iql}) that the strain~\eqref{eq:QNMTT} {\cb enjoys an additional equatorial symmetry}.
+This implies that mirror modes with $m<0$ have the same amplitude as regular modes with $m'=-m>0$ up to a phase.
+This assumption is typically well satisfied in practise~\cite{Berti:2007fi}~\footnote{Notice that mirror modes are related to but different than retrograde modes introduced in~\cite{Isi:2021iql,Cheung:2023vki}, {\cb which are modes with $\mathrm{sign}( \text{Re} \, \omega m) <0$}, and whose amplitude are suppressed in a typical merger~\cite{Berti_2006,Buonanno:2006ui,London_2014,Lim:2019xrb}.}, and it fixes the parity of any mode to $(-1)^{\ell+m}$.